n0-computer/blobs2/DESIGN.md

 The tags table is just a simple CRUD table that is completely independent of the other tables.
 It is just kept together with the other tables for simplicity.

+todo: move this section!

+The way this is currently implemented is as follows: as we start downloading a new blob from a remote, the information about this blob is kept fully in memory.
+The database is not touched at all, which means that the data would be gone after a crash.
+On the plus side, no matter what lies a remote node tells us, they will not create much work for us.

+As soon as we know that the data is going to be larger than the inlining threshold, we create an entry in the db marking the data as present but incomplete, and create files for the data and outboard.
+There is also an additional file which contains the most precisely known size.

+As soon as the blob becomes complete, an entry is created that marks the data as complete.
+At this point the inlining rules will be applied.
+Data that is below the inline threshold will be moved into the metadata database, likewise with the outboard.

-## File lifecycle
+## Blob lifecycle

 There are two fundamentally different ways how data can be added to a blob store.

 ### Adding local files by name

-If we add data locally, e.g. from a file, we don't know the hash.
+If we add data locally, e.g. from a file, we have the data but don't know the hash.
 We have to compute the complete outboard, the root hash, and then atomically move the file into the store under the root hash.
+Depending on the size of the file, data and outboard will end up in the file system or in the database.
 If there was partial data there before, we can just replace it with the new complete data and outboard.
 Once the data is stored under the hash, neither the data nor the outboard will be changed.

 ### Syncing remote blobs by hash

 If we sync data from a remote node, we do know the hash but don't have the data.
-In case the blob is small, we can atomically write the data, so we have a similar situation as above.
+In case the blob is small, we can request and atomically write the data, so we have a similar situation as above.
 But as soon as the data is larger than a chunk group size (16 KiB), we will have a situation where the data has to be written incrementally.
 This is much more complex than adding local files.
 We now have to keep track of which chunks of the blob we have locally, and which chunks of the blob we can *prove* to have locally (not the same thing if you have a chunk group size > 1).

 ### Blob deletion